tristanpoland/blog/public/blogs/horizon-game-server-pt2.md

 ### Development Impact

-**Runtime crashes in production**: None (in fact it is effectivly not possible to crash if you use the plugin framework as intended)
+**Runtime crashes in production**: None (in fact it is effectively not possible to crash if you use the plugin framework as intended)

 ## Lessons Learned: Building for Scale